topology-tool-kit/ttk-data/docs/topoAEppTeaser.md

 ![Topological Autoencoders++ Teaser screenshot](https://topology-tool-kit.github.io/img/gallery/topologicalAutoEncoderPlusPlus.jpg)

 ## Pipeline description
 This example illustrates the [Topological Autoencoders++](https://arxiv.org/abs/2502.20215) dimensionality reduction technique on two toy examples and one real-world example.
-[Topolocial Autoencoders](https://proceedings.mlr.press/v119/moor20a.html) used autoencoders with a topological regularization term that constrains the preservation of the 0-dimensional persistent homology.
+[Topological Autoencoders](https://proceedings.mlr.press/v119/moor20a.html) used autoencoders with a topological regularization term that constrains the preservation of the 0-dimensional persistent homology.
 Topological Autoencoders++ proposes a regularization term and efficient algorithms to additionally constrain the preservation of 1-dimensional persistent homology.

 Three examples are provided as CSV ASCII files (one line per point, one column per dimension).
 These are two toy point clouds in 3D and one high-dimensional image dataset, which Topological Autoencoders++ projects down to 2D.
 Each of these point clouds features one or several significant 1-dimensional persistent homology class(es), that Topological Autoencoders++ aims to preserve when projecting down to 2D.